-Although the dissemination of sewage treatment plants reached around 90% (with the dissemination of sewage systems at around 78%) of Japan as of the end of FY2014 (total of 46 prefectures, excluding some municipalities in Fukushima due to the effects from the Great Eastern Japan Earthquake), there is a large gap between regions.
-In particular, the dissemination rate of sewage treatment plants in small to medium communities with populations of less than 50,000 people remain low, only reaching a ratio of approximately 78% (dissemination rate of sewage systems approximately 50%).
-Focusing on improvement in areas with high population density, the advancement of efficient development in accordance to condition of communities and the rectification of the gap between communities are seen as being of the utmost importance for developing sewage systems in the future.
+Although the dissemination of sewage treatment plants reached around 90.4% (with the dissemination of sewage systems at around 78.3%) of Japan as of the end of FY2016 (total of 46 prefectures, excluding some municipalities in Fukushima due to the effects from the Great Eastern Japan Earthquake), there is a large gap between regions.
+Dissemination exceeded 90% for the first time since the study began in 1996, but large discrepancies between regions remain.
+In particular, the dissemination rate of sewage treatment plants in small to medium communities with populations of less than 50,000 people remain low, only reaching a ratio of approximately 78.3%